vilbak/pdp-assessment/README.md

   render.
 It's a plain value now.
 Memo would only help later — e.g. a list card, if the lists get long and profiling shows it's needed.

-React Query also gives request cancellation, per-key caching, and dedup with no extra code.

-## Known limitations (honest)

-- **Cart vs stock (Issue 22):** quantity is clamped on input, but re-adding the same product keeps adding up with no cap.
-The client cart is optimistic; stock is checked on the server at checkout.
-- **Keyboard tabs (Issue 29):** the tabs have ARIA roles but not full arrow-key navigation yet.
-- **No runtime validation (Issue 35):** responses are trusted as typed.
-A schema check (e.g. zod) would close this.
-- **Deps not installed:** `zustand` and `vitest` aren't in `package.json` here, so a type-check is red.
-  Installing them clears it; there are no real type errors in the code.

-## Tests

-The pure `model/` logic is unit-tested (cart, pricing, recently-viewed, rating).
-Run with `npm i -D vitest && npx vitest`.

 ## Tasks → files